music-suite/music-suite/docs/src/User-Guide.md

 ]
 ```

-TODO automatica range checks

 # Playing techniques

 All instruments come with a variety of playing techniques, many of which produce fundamentally different sound types.
 We treat playing technique as a separate aspect from part and pitch.

-TODO currently there is no way of preventing the a playing technique being used with the "wrong" instrument.

 ## Non-instrument specific techniques